youtube/cobalt/src/cobalt/content/fonts/README.md

                   'package_fallback_lang_non_cjk': 2,
                   'package_fallback_lang_cjk': 1,
                   'package_fallback_lang_cjk_low_quality': 0,
-                  'package_fallback_lang_jp': 0,
                   'package_fallback_emoji': 1,
                   'package_fallback_symbols': 1,

-*  'limited_with_jp' -- A significantly smaller package than 'standard'.
-This package removes all but 'normal' and 'bold' weighted sans-serif and serif, removes the FCC fonts (which must be provided by the system or downloaded from the web), removes the 'bold' weighted non-CJK fallback fonts (the 'normal' weight is still included and is used to synthesize bold), and replaces standard CJK with low quality CJK.
-However, higher quality Japanese is still included.
-Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese and Korean.
-This package is ~10.9MB.
+*  'limited'  -- A significantly smaller package than 'standard'.
+This package removes all but 'normal' and 'bold' weighted sans-serif and serif, removes the FCC fonts (which must be provided by the system or downloaded from the web), and replaces standard CJK with low quality CJK.
+Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese, Japanese and Korean.
+This package is ~7.7MB.

                  Package category values:
                   'package_named_sans_serif': 2,